-- Click the database list and select the name of a registered database from the list provided.
-Depending on the state of the code in SQL Editor, SQL Query Tuner's behavior differs when the connection is made. - if you are receiving multiple syntax errors, always check that the file is associated with the correct data source and corresponding database/catalog before troubleshooting further.
+· Click the database list and select the name of a registered database from the list provided.
+Depending on the state of the code in SQL Editor, SQL Query Tuner's behavior differs when the connection is made.

 Configure an SQL Session